Yadkin River: History

-Prior to the arrival of Europeans, the Yadkin basin was inhabited by Siouan-speaking tribes.
-The Saura and Tutelo tribes are mentioned in historic records of the area.
+Prior to the arrival of Europeans, the Yadkin basin was inhabited by various Native American tribes including the Cheraw and Tutelo tribes.
 Before the Revolutionary War, colonial settlers of primarily Scots-Irish, German, and English extraction migrated into the Yadkin basin from Virginia and Pennsylvania using the Great Wagon Road and the Carolina Road.
 Notably, these included Moravian colonists from Bethlehem, Pennsylvania who occupied the 100,000-acre Wachovia tract following its purchase in 1753 (See also Old Salem).

 On May 9, 1771, when marching to join Governor William Tryon's army at the Battle of Alamance, a colonial force was intercepted along the Yadkin in Rowan County by a larger force of Regulators formed under Captain Benjamin Merrill.
 Realizing their forces were outnumbered, Tryon's men fell back to Salisbury, and were unable to join the governor until after the battle at Alamance was fought.

 In 1859 the NC Supreme court noted "it is certain that the Yadkin river is capable of private ownership and that some parts of the riverbed have been granted to private individuals."
 The court determined that the owners of the dam across the Yadkin could not have his property taken without just compensation.